-If you have an afternoon to spare, climbing to the Sanctuary of the Madonna di San Luca is a fabulous way to see more of Bologna!
+If you have an afternoon to spare, add climbing to the Sanctuary of the Madonna di San Luca to your list of what to do in Bologna!

 The roughly hour-long walk from Piazza Maggiore to the sanctuary is mainly covered in beautiful porticoes, ensuring that the climb is shaded, dry, and lovely regardless of the weather.

 Once you reach the sanctuary, you’ll be able to see beautiful views of Bologna down below!

 Though you can also reach the sanctuary by car, the walk is a far more memorable way to experience one of the best attractions in Bologna.